 First announced at Tennocon 2018, Fortuna is an ambitious and lovably absurd expansion to Warframe that introduces a whole new open-world zone, hoverboards, a new weapon crafting system, and a lot more.
 But what is Warframe: Fortuna's release date?
 When Digital Extremes demoed the new Venus zone on stage at Tennocon, they didn't commit to a specific release date but instead said that Fortuna will be coming in autumn of 2018.
-During a recent developer livestream, however, the team committed to "late summer or early fall" as their new release window.
-Still, considering the down-to-the-wire way Digital Extremes develops new updates, it wouldn't be surprising to see Fortuna pushed back to late fall if the team needed more time on it.
+More recently, however, the studio committed itself to a slightly-more-distant release target of November—not exactly a precise launch date, but getting there.

 There's a lot of weird stuff coming in Fortuna too—which is right on par with Warframe's bizarre blend of cyber-ninja-meets-post-apocalyptic fantasy.
 On Fortuna, players can participate in conservation efforts of its endangered wildlife through a minigame where they track monsters, mimic their calls to lure them out, and then sedate them and relocate them to a wildlife sanctuary.
 There's also a colony of human-cyborgs that like to sing Disney-like chain-gang songs while they work.